qemu/qemu/docs/devel/style.rst

 Automatic memory deallocation
 =============================

-QEMU has a mandatory dependency either the GCC or CLang compiler.
+QEMU has a mandatory dependency on either the GCC or the Clang compiler.
 As such it has the freedom to make use of a C language extension for automatically running a cleanup function when a stack variable goes out of scope.
 This can be used to simplify function cleanup paths,